 Introduction

-The British Guild of Beer Writers is the world’s most prestigious set of awards for beer writing.
+The British Guild of Beer Writers Awards is the world’s most prestigious set of awards for beer writing.
 More than £20,000 of prize money is given out to writers from around the globe for their articles and broadcasts about beer, cider, and pubs.
-There are around 18 categories each year, with the winners taking home £1,000 and runner-ups taking home £500.
-The awards are presented at a dinner party, held in late November.
+There are around 14 categories each year, with the winners taking home £1,000 and runner-ups taking home £500.
+The awards are presented at an event held in late November.

 Process